Glenbrook Square: History

 Glendale Center Inc. built the mall in 1966 under the original name of Glenbrook Center.
-Original anchor stores were Sears and L. S. Ayres department store, their first location in an enclosed mall.
+Original anchor stores were Sears and L. S. Ayres & Co. department store, their first location in an enclosed mall.
 Another major tenant was a Danners variety store, the largest in the chain at the time.

 Since the mall's opening in 1966, Glenbrook has been expanded and/or renovated five times.
 These expansions and renovations occurred in 1976, 1981, 1990, 1994, and 1998; with the 1976, 1981, and 1998 renovations also being major expansions.
 Glenbrook Square annually receives over 15 million visitors, and is the only enclosed super-regional mall in northeast Indiana.
 Based on leasable square feet, Glenbrook Square is also one of the three largest malls in the state of Indiana along with Castleton Square in Indianapolis and Southlake Mall in Merrillville.
 In total, Glenbrook Square has a gross leasable area of 1210000 sqft.

 Glenbrook Square features 152 stores and kiosks, three anchors, and space for two more.
 A food court can be found, along with casual dining restaurants P.F.
 Chang's, Red Robin, Granite City Food & Brewery, and BJ's Brewhouse.

-A water main break occurred at Glenbrook Square on October 31, 2013 during overnight hours.
+A water main break occurred at Glenbrook Square on October 31, 2013, during overnight hours.
 50 stores were damaged in the incident, but all five anchor stores were unaffected.
 Most affected stores were repaired and reopened within weeks, and all damaged stores except one reopened by Black Friday 2013.